MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/tabs-in-sharepoint.md

 ## SharePoint web parts in Teams

 SharePoint hosts SPFx web parts without the need for external services such as Azure.
-For SharePoint developers, this feature simplifies the development process for Teams tabs.
-For more information on SPFx in Teams, see [how to use the SharePoint Framework in Teams](/sharepoint/dev/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab).
+For SharePoint developers, this functionality simplifies the development process for Teams tabs.
+For more information, see [how to use the SharePoint Framework in Teams](/sharepoint/dev/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab).

 :::image type="content" source="../../assets/images/tabs/tabs-in-sharepoint/SharePoint-web-part-exposed-as-a-Tab-in-Microsoft-Teams.png" alt-text="Screenshot shows the web part exposed as a Teams tab." lightbox="../../assets/images/tabs/tabs-in-sharepoint/SharePoint-web-part-exposed-as-a-Tab-in-Microsoft-Teams.png":::

 ## Teams tabs in SharePoint

 With SPFx, you can host your Teams tabs directly in SharePoint that provides a full-page experience.
-It retains the features of Teams tabs while maintaining the context and familiarity of a SharePoint site.
+It retains the functionality of Teams tabs while maintaining the context and familiarity of a SharePoint site.

 :::image type="content" source="../../assets/images/tabs/tabs-in-sharepoint/image084.png" alt-text="Screenshot shows a Teams tab in SharePoint view." lightbox="../../assets/images/tabs/tabs-in-sharepoint/image084.png":::

 ### Benefits

 - Reach SharePoint users with your existing Teams tab.
 - Upload your app manifest (previously called Teams app manifest) directly to your SharePoint App Catalog.
-SharePoint supports [Teams application packages](~/concepts/build-and-test/apps-package.md).
+SharePoint supports [Teams app package](~/concepts/build-and-test/apps-package.md).
 - Configure the tab on a page just like any other SharePoint web part.
 - Access the [context](~/tabs/how-to/access-teams-context.md) of your tab the same way it does when running in Teams.